KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/combine-front-end-guide/font-awesome.md

 ## What is Font Awesome?
 ![20200605163710](https://coderhackers-1302290683.cos.ap-singapore.myqcloud.com/20200605163710.png)
 Font Awesome is the most popular icon toolkit on the web.
-With Font Awesome, you can easily add cool icons.
+**With Font Awesome, you can easily add cool icons.**

-## Install
+## Installation.
+So, let's get started installing Font Awesome.

-First, register and sign in to the Font Awesome website with your email address. https://fontawesome.com/
+First, register and sign in to the Font Awesome website by entering your email address. https://fontawesome.com/

-Next, copy the **Kit Code** as shown in the following GIF.
+Once you're signed in, copy the **Kit Code** as shown in the GIF below.

 ![](https://storage.googleapis.com/coderhackers-assets/docs/img/20200504_234358.gif)

-Next,

-Paste the copied **Kit Code** into the `<head>` tag of `index.html`.
+Next, Paste the copied **Kit Code** into the `<head>` tag of `index.html`.
 ```html title="index.html"
 <head>
   ...